-- •• Showing an interest in the work they are doing in Design and Technology the subject has changed massively since you were in school! - Speaking about items in the news of a technological nature this helps to develop an interest. - Help with homework and stress the importance of producing the best work of your child's ability.
+- •• By showing an interest in the work they are doing in Design and Technology the subject has changed massively since you were in school! - •• By speaking about items in the news of a technological nature this helps to develop an interest. - •• By helping with homework and stressing the importance of producing the best work of your child's ability.